If you know How To Grow Okra In Containers, then harvesting it most of the year is an easy task! Let’s learn all about Growing Okra In Pots!

 Pick a spot that receives full sun (at least 5-6 hours of sunlight is essential).
 Like tomatoes and peppers, okra requires plenty of sunlight to produce well.

-The soil you use must be loamy and crumbly; it must be well draining too.
-Opt for a soilless potting mix that is rich in organic matter.
-You can also add a lot of compost or aged manure to provide the constant supply of nutrients to your okra plant.
+The soil you use must be loamy, crumbly, and well-draining.
+Opt for a soilless potting mix rich in organic matter.
+You can also add plenty of compost or aged cow manure to provide a constant supply of nutrients to your okra plant.

 Okra requires slightly moist soil all the time to grow best.
-Water regularly to keep the soil uniformly moist and particularly more from the beginning of the flowering period until production.
+Water regularly to keep the soil uniformly wet and particularly more from the beginning of the flowering period until production.
 Do make sure that the growing medium is never going to dry completely.

 Okra Plant Care

-Mix manure in soil to provide nutrients to the plant, you can also side dress the plant with it.
-Also, at the time of planting, you can add balanced fertilizer if you want.
-Once the plant has reached the height of 6 inches, apply a dose of balanced fertilizer again.
-Keep in mind that if the soil is nitrogen rich, it may promote vegetative growth at the expense of fruiting so maintain the balance.
-Later on, feed the plant with low in nitrogen fertilizer such as NPK 5-10-15 or 6-12-12.
+Once the plant reaches a height of 5-6 inches, apply a dose of balanced fertilizer again.
+Keep in mind that if the soil is nitrogen-rich, it may promote vegetative growth at the expense of fruiting, so maintain the balance.

 Pinching and Topping